jtoxification/game-helpkit/README.md

 1. Add activity to check for Win10 + Intel 12th-gen e-core issue (query GetLogicalProcessorInformation) and warn accordingly that games may stutter.
 Provide links to solution (and if in SC page, and on Intel 12th gen, offer to enable/disable affinity workaround for SC).

-1. Add activity to check for and apply Windows Updates.
+1. Add activity to check for and apply Windows updates.

 1. Add activity to download prerequisite libraries.